MileHacker Logo

 • Dining with a View: Many restaurants, especially in Traverse City and Glen Arbor, have outdoor seating or interior tables with stunning views of Lake Michigan or inland lakes.

-• Historic Dining: Dining in charming, historic establishments in places like Fishtown (Leland) has an ambiance unique to the region's maritime past.
+• Historic Dining: Dining in picturesque, historic establishments in places like Fishtown (Leland) has an ambiance unique to the region's maritime past.

-• Picnic Experiences: Pack a picnic with local delights from a farmers market or deli and enjoy it at a scenic overlook on Pierce Stocking Scenic Drive or on one of the park's quiet beaches for a memorable meal.
+• Picnic Experiences: Pack a picnic with local delights from a farmers marketplace or deli and enjoy it at a scenic overlook on Pierce Stocking Scenic Drive or on a single of the park's quiet beaches for a memorable meal.
 A comfortable Reusable shopping bag can transport your purchases.

 Cooking Classes and Food Tours